MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

     In the second column, a pause icon appears for each row.
 The pause icon indicates that the thread is frozen.

-2. Deselect all other rows by clicking on one row only.
+2. Deselect all other rows by selecting one row only.

 3. Right-click a row and select **Thaw**.